Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer

-Concrete Footer Repair: Identifying Problems and Selecting the Best Fix
+Concrete Footer Repair: How to Diagnose Problems and Choose the Best Fix

 Settling usually begins when the soil under a pad was not compacted well enough.
 Water movement and poor grading can create shifting.
 Freeze–thaw cycles lift shallow bases, and repeated movement gradually weakens the support below.